 Repurposing used gift wrap

-- You can reuse intact pieces of used gift to wrap new presents next year.
+- You can reuse intact pieces of used gift wrap for new presents next year.
 By reusing what’s supposed to be a single use product, you’re saving some trees.

 - Make a collage of torn gift wrap and frame it or mount it, and you have decorative wall art.